Man who filmed Arbery shooting video charged in his slaying

 Bryan lives in the same subdivision just outside the port city of Brunswick, and the video he took from the cab of his vehicle helped stir a national outcry when it leaked online May 5.

-The video quickly drew a strong reaction from Georgia Gov. Bryan Kemp, a Republican who called it "absolutely horrific."
-The Georgia Bureau of Investigation soon took over the case from local police, and the arrests of the McMichaels followed on May 7.
+The video quickly drew a strong reaction from Gov. Brian Kemp, a Republican who called it "absolutely horrific."
+The GBI soon took over the case from local police, and the arrests of the McMichaels followed on May 7.

 Under Georgia law, a person can be charged with felony murder for committing any felony that causes the death of someone else.
 It does not require intent to kill and carries an automatic life sentence.